yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

-# **DA-100 Module 4: Create DAX Calculations in Power BI Desktop,Part 1**
+# **DA-100 Module 4: Create DAX Calculations in Power BI Desktop, Part 1**

 **The estimated time to complete the lab is 45 minutes**

-In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).
+In this lab, you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).

 In this lab you learn how to: